 Pour the stock mix all around the bottom of the roast inside the aluminum foil tub and gather the foil up loosely around the roast, leaving the top exposed.

-Bake at 350 degrees F, for about 1-1/2 hours, roughly 20 minutes per pound, or until the internal temperature on an instant read thermometer reaches about 160 degrees, basting the roast with the liquid and turning the pan occasionally.
+Bake at 350 degrees F, for about 1-1/2 hours, or roughly 20 minutes per pound, until the internal temperature on an instant read thermometer reaches about 160 degrees, basting the roast with the liquid and turning the pan occasionally if you aren't using a lidded braiser.
 Remove, loosely tent with foil and let rest for 15 minutes.

 Using a slotted spoon, transfer the onion to a skillet.
-Use a gravy separator or skim any fat from the top of the sauce and then place the sauce into the skillet with the onion.
+Removing them helps to retain the integrity of the shape, although you can also just leave them in the pan, and they will melt in.
+Use a gravy separator or skim any fat from the top of the sauce and place braiser back on the stovetop or place the sauce into a skillet with the onion.
 Bring to a boil, reduce to a simmer and cook until sauce has reduced.
-Slice roast and serve with a drizzle of the pan sauce over the top, or serve the sauce on the side at the table.
+Slice roast and serve with a scoop of the onion and drizzle of the pan sauce over the top, or serve the sauce on the side at the table.

 Recipe: Roast Pork with Spicy Sweet Onion Pan Sauce©From the Kitchen of Deep South Dish